 Even if you fly Southwest Airlines frequently, you might not want a Southwest Rapid Rewards credit card.
 The best credit cards for travel rewards are just that good.

 The World of Hyatt Credit Card is another interesting option because Hyatt is one of Southwest’s rewards partners.
-That means Southwest Rapid Rewards members can earn Southwest points on Hyatt hotel bookings, and World of Hyatt members can earn exchange their Hyatt points for Southwest rewards.
+That means Southwest Rapid Rewards members can earn Southwest points on Hyatt hotel bookings, and World of Hyatt members can exchange their Hyatt points for Southwest rewards.
 You can trade 5,000 Hyatt points for 2,400 Southwest points, or 50,000 Hyatt points for 30,000 Southwest points.

 If you want more options, check out WalletHub’s picks for the year’s best airline miles credit cards.